Skip to content

 ``` ← checked (fence closer)

-Note: The automatic fix reindents the fence opener and closer to the list item's content column.
-Interior lines that sit below the content column are promoted up to it (so the fence stays paired inside the list item's scope); interior lines that are already at or above the content column are left at their original indent.
+Note: The automatic fix for an under-indented block reindents the fence opener and closer up to the list item's content column.
+Interior lines that sit below the content column are promoted up to it (so the fence stays paired inside the list item's scope); interior lines already at or above the content column keep their indent.
 You may still want to manually adjust interior alignment for visual consistency.

 Tight continuation (no blank line)